ProRaster Scientific

 7. Edit the product and apply processing operations.

-You can apply the following processing operations to the scene in your product – Mask, Clip, Reproject, Calculator, and Index.
-In addition, you can generate a rendering algorithm, compute statistics, and export the data to a raster.
+You can apply a growing list of processing operations to the scene in your product including – Mask, Clip, Index, Reproject, Calculator, Transform, and Difference.
+You can generate a rendering algorithm, compute statistics, and export the data to a raster.
 Define these operations in any order you wish to build a waterfall cascade processing pattern.
 Thereafter, when you change any operation, all the downstream operations will get updated.

 Basic Training